desktop/desktop/docs/process/releasing-updates.md

 1. Commit & push the changes.
 1. Run `.release! desktop/YOUR_BRANCH to {production|beta|test}`.
   * We're using `.release` with a bang so that we don't have to wait for any current CI on the branch to finish.
 This might feel a little wrong, but it's OK since making the release itself will also run CI.
-1. If you're releasing a production update, release a beta update too so that beta users are on the latest release as well.
+1. If you're releasing a production update, release a beta update for the next version too, so that beta users are on the latest release.

 ## Error Reporting